rootstrap/mobx-session/README.md

 Mobx Session helps you manage your session data providing an API to save and access your info whenever and wherever you want.

-The stored data will be saved inside a [mobx store](https://mobx.js.org/best/store.html) and the [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
+The stored data will be saved with [localforage](https://github.com/localForage/localForage).

 ## Installation
 yarn: